aws-samples/amazon-kinesis-data-analytics-blueprints/datagen/orders-datagen/README.md

 This guide walks you through how to use Flink SQL and a KDA Studio Zeppelin notebook to generate synthetic data into an MSK topic.
 Before you can use the application, ensure that you have a Kinesis Data Analytics application that can communicate with an MSK cluster using IAM and all the proper permissions have been setup.
 The [blueprints](../../README.md#blueprints) contained in this repo do all of that for you.

-## Using the app
+NOTE: If you're new to Kinesis Data Analytics Studio, we recommend that you review the [Creating a Studio Notebook in Kinesis Data Analytics Tutorial](https://docs.aws.amazon.com/kinesisanalytics/latest/java/example-notebook.html) first.

+## Steps for generating data

+### Use the built-in Flink `datagen` source

-- Once you've opened up a Zeppelin notebook within the running KDA Studio application, you can create a datagen source following SQL statement in a new notebook cell:
+Once you've opened up a Zeppelin notebook within the running KDA Studio application, you can create a datagen source following SQL statement in a new notebook cell:

 ```SQL
 %flink.ssql